IDE Git Integration: VS Code, IntelliJ, Vim, and Editor Workflows

 Introduction

-Your IDE is where you spend most of your development time, and Git integration within that environment can dramatically impact your daily productivity.
-When Git is seamlessly woven into your editor — showing inline blame, highlighting changed lines, providing visual diffs, and enabling one-click commits — you spend less time context-switching and more time coding.
+Your IDE is where you spend most of your development time, and Git integration within that environment can genuinely change how you work.
+When Git is woven into your editor — inline blame annotations, changed line highlighting, visual diffs, one-click commits — you spend less time switching contexts and more time actually coding.

-But IDE Git integration varies wildly.
-VS Code offers a solid built-in experience with extension ecosystems.
-IntelliJ provides deep, intelligent Git awareness.
-Vim and Neovim can be transformed into Git powerhouses with the right plugins.
-Each editor has its own philosophy about how much Git should be visible and how it should interact with your workflow.
+That said, IDE Git integration varies wildly.
+VS Code ships a solid built-in experience with a massive extension ecosystem.
+IntelliJ goes deeper with language-aware Git awareness.
+Vim and Neovim become Git powerhouses with the right plugins.
+Each editor has its own philosophy about how much Git should be visible and how it should fit into your workflow.

 This post covers Git integration across the major development environments, from inline blame annotations to visual merge conflict resolution.
 Whether you’re a VS Code loyalist, an IntelliJ power user, or a Vim minimalist, you’ll find patterns to supercharge your Git workflow.